 Walk through the narrow cobblestone streets of the island and admire the traditional mansions built amphitheatrically on the hill.
 You can visit the Oinousses Maritime Museum or explore the mainland of the island and its gorgeous beaches.

-Spend Easter Celebrations in Vrontados
+Easter Celebrations in Vrontados

 It is an exchange of fireworks between the two largest parishes in this region, St. Mark’s and Panagia Erythiani.
 The visitors can enjoy this spectacular visual experience, either by going to one of the two parishes or by watching it from the area of Aipi.
 Recommended Accommodation for Vrontados is Pearl Bay Hotel Apartments.